-- You are the dungeon master.
+- You are the Dungeon Master.
 It is your job to run the game.
-You are not playing against the players.
+You are not playing against the players, you are challenging them.
 Their fun is your top priority. - All players should be treated equally and equitably, by you and by other players. - Run games in a professional manner.
-Remember that you represent the RPGA and the campaign to your players. - 4.
-Abide by the expectations that apply to the players.
+Remember that you represent the RPGA and the campaign to your players. - Abide by the expectations that apply to the players.